lmajamaa/nes-emu/README.md

 Then open http://localhost:3000.
 The emulator starts running the `nestest` test ROM, and **Space** pauses it.
 Click the console logo to pick another game, which starts playing right away, or **Open ROM file…** to load a `.nes`, `.sfc` or `.smc` file from your computer.
 ROMs are read in the browser and not uploaded anywhere.
-No games are included, but ROMs you put in `public/roms` (git ignored, apart from `nestest.nes`) are listed in the menu, grouped by console.
+Only publicly available user-made ROMs are included, like `nestest.nes`.

 The screen has controls over its bottom edge, like a video player: run and pause, step a frame, reset, sound with a volume slider that pops up above it on hover (remembered), theater mode (the screen across the page, with the debugger below it, remembered) and full screen.
 Clicking the screen runs or pauses it, double-clicking goes full screen, and the controls hide while the game runs and the mouse is still.

 Sound starts with your first click or key press, as browsers don't let pages play audio before the user interacts with them.